 Commercial banks are noticing the simplicity and necessity of offering small businesses quick and easy financing but may not be able to provide it themselves.
 By working with an MCA provider, they can give their clients additional options that have been vetted by the bank.

 Some MCA providers are beginning to diversify their offerings to compete with new financing options offered by prominent names like PayPal and Square.
-This means some MCA providers may consider offering more traditional loans, lines of credit, and cheaper rates than their larger competitors.
+This means some MCA providers may consider offering more traditional funding, lines of credit, and cheaper rates than their larger competitors.

 Looking for financing to grow your business? contact First Down Funding for all funding options.